userspacetec/-DOG-DECENTRALIZED-APPs/README.md

 Users are responsible for complying with the terms of service, software licenses, device requirements, and applicable laws when using third-party sideloading tools.

 Use these tools at your own risk.

+⸻

+❤️ Community & Inspiration

+This project is an independent community-driven project created solely for the $DOG / Bitcoin community.

+I am not affiliated with, associated with, endorsed by, sponsored by, or officially connected to any company, organization, developer, project, collection, or individual mentioned throughout this repository, unless explicitly stated otherwise.

+The applications and tools created here are made for the community, by the community, with the goal of experimenting, creating, and contributing something useful and enjoyable to the Bitcoin ecosystem.

+⸻

+🪨 Special Thanks

+A special THANK YOU to @LeonidasNFT for the Runestone and $DOG Airdrop received. ❤️

+I am deeply grateful for the opportunity to be part of this ecosystem and for the inspiration it continues to provide.

+This project is deeply inspired by @LeonidasNFT on X and his work, vision, and contribution to the Ordinals, Runes and Bitcoin community.

+Thank you to everyone building, creating, and supporting the community. 🧡

+Built independently.
+Inspired by Bitcoin.
+Made for the $DOG community. 🐕₿